 Gabriel Arana is a queer, Mexican-American, progressive journalist who grew up on the border in Nogales, Arizona.
 A writer-editor passionate about longform journalism and narrative storytelling, he has served as an editor at legacy progressive publications like The Nation and The American Prospect, as well as digital outlets like The Huffington Post and millennial news site Mic.
 He has written about LGBTQ+ issues, media and diversity, Latinx politics, and mental health for The New York Times, The New Republic, Salon, The Atlantic, and then won awards for his coverage of the fight for marriage equality and the epidemic of violence against trans women of color.

-Ivan Armando Flores is the staff photographer at the Texas Observer.
+Ivan Armando Flores is the creative director at the Texas Observer.
 Originally from Miami, before joining the Observer Ivan was a freelance photographer covering the conflict in Afghanistan and its impacts on Afghan civilians.
 He has a masters degree in journalism from the City University of New York.
 His work has appeared in The New York Times, The Guardian, NPR and Foreign Policy.

 Lise Olsen is a Houston-based senior reporter and editor at the Texas Observer.
 Lise has investigated many twisted Texas tales, including crooked judges, an unjust execution, massive environmental disasters, myriad cases of corporate and public corruption, and unsolved serial killings.
 Her reports in three states over 20 years contributed to the prosecutions of a former congressman and a federal judge, inspired laws and reforms, helped solve cold cases, restored names to unidentified murder victims, and freed dozens of wrongfully-held prisoners.
 Her work is featured in CNN’s “The Wrong Man” (2015) about the innocence claims of executed offender Ruben Cantu and the six-part A&E series on the victims of a 1970s serial killer, The Eleven, (2017).
 She is the author of Code of Silence: Sexual Misconduct by Federal Judges, the Secret System that Protects Them and the Women who Blew the Whistle.

 Gus Bova is a senior staff writer and assistant editor at the Texas Observer.
-He writes about labor, politics, the border, homelessness, and occasionally other topics.
+He covers labor, politics, and other major Texas stories.
+He has written extensively on topics ranging from the border wall to homelessness.
 Before coming to the Observer, he worked at a shelter for recently arrived immigrants and asylum-seekers.
 He studied Latin American Studies at the University of Kansas.

 Justin Miller covers politics and state government for the Texas Observer.
 He previously worked for The American Prospect magazine in Washington, D.C., and has also written for The Intercept, The New Republic and In These Times.
 Originally from the Twin Cities, he received a journalism degree from the University of Minnesota.